 Frequently Asked Questions

-Is a dumpster rental always cheaper than junk removal?
+Is renting a dumpster cheaper than junk removal?

 Can I use both for the same project?